ravi-prakash1907/Predictive-Analytics/README.md

-# Predictive Analytics

-### Introduction
-This is a repository to store basic data-analysis codes.
+## Intro
+This directory holds some basic cheatsheets and tutorial files/notebooks.